Life of a Build

 .cirrus.yml file) will be dispatched within Cirrus CI to different services responsible

 for scheduling on a supported computing service.

 Cirrus CI's scheduling service will use appropriate APIs to create and manage a VM instance or a Docker container on the particular computing service.

 The scheduling service will also configure start-up script that downloads the Cirrus CI agent, configures it to send logs back and starts it.
 Cirrus CI agent is a self-contained executable written in Go which means it can be executed anywhere.

 Cirrus CI's agent will request commands to execute for a particular task and will stream back logs, caches, artifacts and exit codes of the commands upon execution.
 Once the task finishes, the scheduling service will clean up the used VM or container.

 This is a diagram of how Cirrus CI schedules a task on Google Cloud Platform (the community cluster's engine).
-The blue arrows represent API calls and the green arrow represents unidirectional communication between an agent inside a VM or a container and Cirrus CI.
+The blue arrows represent API calls and the green arrows represent unidirectional communication between an agent inside a VM or a container and Cirrus CI.
 Other chores such as health checking of the agent and GitHub status reporting happen in real time as a task is running.

 Straight forward and nothing magical.